Jayich-Lab/EDM-Limits/README.md

 # Acknowledgements

-**Thank you to**: Jordy De Vries, Dave DeMille, Mingyu Fan, Luka Sever-Walter, and Jaideep Singh for help making the plots.
+**Thank you to**: Jordy De Vries, Dave DeMille, Mingyu Fan, Nick Hutzler, Luka Sever-Walter, and Jaideep Singh for help making the plots.

 This repository was inspired by https://github.com/cajohare/AxionLimits